-The Applied Data Analytics Certificate, ADAC from BCIT Computing provides the technical foundations for data analytics systems.
+The Applied Data Analytics Certificate, ADAC from BCIT Computing is aimed at students with strong mathematics backgrounds.
+It provides the technical foundations to build and manage data analytics systems.

-ADAC graduates will be able to create, manage and use data analytics systems to help organizations make informed and actionable decisions.
+ADAC graduates will be able to create, manage and use data analytics systems to help organizations make informed decisions.

-Keep up to date with current data analytics technologies and business intelligence tools.
+Keep up to date with Data technologies, Business Intelligence (BI) and Visual Analytics tools.